OfficeDev/open-xml-docs/docs/how-to-retrieve-a-list-of-the-hidden-rows-or-columns-in-a-spreadsheet.md

 --------------------------------------------------------------------------------
 ## How the Code Works
-The code starts by creating a variable, <span class="code">itemList</span>, that will contain the return value.
+The code starts by creating a variable, **itemList**, that will contain the return value.

 ```csharp
     List<uint> itemList = new List<uint>();